lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 - **Curiousity.** I am fascinated by seeing familiar places through the eyes of my new body.
 - **Friendly**.
 I'm a little socially awkward and blunt, but overall quite friendly.
-- **Forgiving.** I'm not opposed to spilling blood, but I'll try to avoid harming people too much if there's a chance they'll repent.
 ### Ideals

 - **Freedom**.
 Better to die free than to live in chains.
 (Personal ideal)
 - **Compassion**.
 Halt and relieve the suffering of others, and take it on yourself if you must.
 (Ilmater ideal)
+- **Forgiving.** I'm not opposed to spilling blood, but I'll try to avoid harming people too much if there's a chance they'll repent.
+	- This is something Raven strives for, but in practice shes a bit hot-headed.
 ### Bonds

 - I loathe slavery and enchantments, and work to free those trapped by chains or magic.